-Whether they are nomads or citizens, the carpets use the same archetypes: the composition and the geometric figures (primordial metaphysical signs), the vegetation (image of paradise), the animals (heraldic figures), the symbolism of the edges and of the center that expresses the relationship between the body and the heart or between our world and paradise.
+Whether they are nomads or citizens, the carpets use the same archetypes.
+The composition and the geometric figures (primordial metaphysical signs), the vegetation (image of paradise), the animals (heraldic figures).
+Moreover, The symbolism of the edges and of the center expresses the relationship between the body and the heart or between our world and paradise.

-Some Persian poems compare the carpet to a heavenly garden, always flowery and fragrant, of a starry sky, whose beauty dispels worries.
-Although there are certain symbolic elements in persian carpets, every city and every tribe has its interpretation of signs and its symbolic style.
+Some Persian poems compare the carpet to a heavenly garden, always flowery and fragrant whose beauty dispels worries.
+Although there are certain symbolic elements in persian carpets.
+Every city and every tribe has its interpretation of signs and its symbolic style.

 In the carpet, as in all Iranian arts, the symbol is the living relationship between God and man, between the soul and the world, between society and nature.
 Its meanings are as immutable as the spirit, but also as diverse as individuals and knowledge.

-The Persian carpets often derive their name from the area in which they are produced, for example Tabriz, Hamadan, Mashhad, Kerman, Kashan, Isfahan, Nain and Bijar.
+The Persian carpets often derive their name from the area in which they are produced.
+The most famous are Tabriz, Hamadan, Mashhad, Kerman, Kashan, Isfahan, Nain and Bijar.
 The carpets can also be named as the respective ethnic groups, such as the Ghashghai.